 Jacksonville Zoo and Gardens is open every day from 9:00 am until 5:00 pm.
 Tickets may be required to be purchased in advance due to health and safety guidelines.
-General admission prices start at $19.95 for children ages 3-12.
+General admission prices at Jacksonville Zoo start at $19.95 for children ages 3-12.
 Children under 3 are free.
-Current ticket prices and more information may be found on the Jacksonville Zoo and Gardens website here.
+Current ticket prices and more information, including zoo rules and bag policy, may be found on the Jacksonville Zoo and Gardens website here.

 Disclaimer: post contains affiliate links.

 Best Ages for Visiting Jacksonville Zoo and Gardens

 Who doesn’t love a zoo experience, right?
 Well, quite often kids hit an age where walking around looking at animals may not be high on their list of exciting adventures.
 To be honest, my husband is also one of those people who don’t find joy in zoos.

 The sweet spot for kids to visit a zoo and find joy in the full experience is between ages 2 until up to around age 8-10 depending on the child.
 I have four children and my older kids are awesome about being excited and making experiences fun for and with their siblings but I’d never take my nine and twelve-year-old to a zoo all day.
 The seven and three-year-old though?
 We had an AWESOME time at Jacksonville Zoo together!